elitau/tix/README.md

 * Tags like `@tag :skip` are considered, but not custom ones that are often defined in test_helper.ex
 * Only the test helper at test/test_helper.exs is loaded.
 Other helpers should also be loaded.
   Currently one need to load it by hand with: `TestIex.load_helper("spezifikation/test_helper.exs")`
+* Test is executed twice when the editor automatically runs the formatter (which obviously saves the file a second time)

 ## (Planned) features

 * Usage like https://github.com/nccgroup/sobelow, eg. `mix tix`
 * Run all tests
 * Set debug breakpoints from within vs-code
-* Run only one explicit test on file save
+* Run only one explicit test on file save (pin test) ✅

 ## Development